ikrama-01/Parking-Management/README.md

 4. **Python Environment**
    - Install Python from the official website: [Python Downloads](https://www.python.org/downloads/).

 ## Usage

-1. Clone the repository and move to the project folder
+1. Clone the repository and move to the project folder.
 2. Ensure all prerequisites are installed and set up correctly.
 3. Obtain the `pubspec.yaml` file and place it in your Flutter project folder.
-4. Get the dependencies by **`flutter pub get`** in your project terminal
+4. Get the dependencies by running **`flutter pub get`** in your project terminal.
-5. Run the Flutter application on the web platform by writing **`flutter run web`** in your terminal
+5. Run the Flutter application on the web platform by executing **`flutter run -d web`** in your terminal.

 ## Demonstration

 Find a video demonstration of the application [here](https://drive.google.com/file/d/1X-kc6gFzgjcSO5agKLQglF41HhGNJkXl/view?usp=sharing).

+## Official Documentation

+For an official college documentation, you can refer to [this document](https://drive.google.com/file/d/1dGB33NI2ibePoaZskCZfU6tGqFKcXj6y/view?usp=sharing).

 ## Notes